rbmanez/Prosper-IT-Consulting-Internship/README.md

 3. there was already a functional Edit button from the `Index` view.
 4. there was no `"_EditButtonPartial"` file.

-I also added a dynamic heading that used the `ShiftTime` object's associated `Job` object's `JobTitle` property's value using `Html.DisplayFor`.
+I also added a dynamic heading that used the `ShiftTime` object's associated `Job` object's `JobTitle`'s value using `Html.DisplayFor`.
 Previously there was no heading.

 I fixed the `Create` view by:

 1. moving the `Default` element from the bottom of the page to the top above the `Monday` element.

 2. setting up `Html.BeginForm` for a create form.
-3. setting up `Html.DropDownList` for the drop down list and using `Html.LabelFor` for a dynamic heading for the drop down list.
-4. setting up ShiftTimes controller's `Create` GET method to pass to the view a list of Jobs from the `Job` database that did not have its `WeeklyShift` property (which has a data type of a `ShiftTime` object) assigned yet.
-5. setting up ShiftTimes controller's `Create` POST method to find the selected `Job` object from the `Job` database and assigning its `WeeklyShift` property (which has a data type of a `ShiftTime` object) to the newly created `shiftTime` object.
-Then I added the new `shiftTime` object to the `ShiftTime` database.

 ###### `Create` view using `Html.BeginForm` method for a create form
 ```cshtml
 @using (Html.BeginForm("Create", "ShiftTimes", FormMethod.Post))
 ```

+3. setting up `Html.DropDownList` for the drop down list and using `Html.LabelFor` for a dynamic heading for the drop down list.
 ###### `Create` view using `Html.DropDownList` method for the drop down list and `Html.LabelFor` method for a dynamic heading for the drop down list
 ```cshtml
 @*drop down list for Jobs with WeeklyShifts that equal null*@